William Daniels: Career

 Daniels began his career as a member of the singing Daniels family in Brooklyn.
 He made his television debut as part of a variety act (along with other members of his family) in 1943, on NBC, then a single station in New York.
 He made his Broadway debut in 1943 in Life with Father, and remained a busy Broadway actor for decades afterwards.
 His Broadway credits include roles in 1776, A Thousand Clowns, On a Clear Day You Can See Forever, and A Little Night Music.
 He received an Obie Award for The Zoo Story (1960).

 Daniels's motion picture debut was as a school principal in the 1963 anti-war drama film Ladybug Ladybug.
 In 1965, he reprised his Broadway role as a child welfare worker in the screen version of A Thousand Clowns.
 In 1967 he appeared in The Graduate as the father of Dustin Hoffman's character.
 In 1969, Daniels starred as John Adams in the Broadway musical 1776; he also appeared in the film version in 1972.
-Two years later, he co-starred in Richard Donner's telefilm Sarah T. - Portrait of a Teenage Alcoholic. in 1978 and 1979 he again reprised his role as the outspoken John Adams in the films The Bastard and The Rebels, again about the American revolution, without seeming to ever break character.
-He is known as the quintessential John Adams.
+Two years later, he co-starred in Richard Donner's telefilm Sarah T. - Portrait of a Teenage Alcoholic.
+In 1978 and 1979 he again reprised his role as the outspoken John Adams in the films The Bastard and The Rebels, again about the American Revolution, without seeming to ever break character.

 Daniels's first network television appearance came in 1952 when he portrayed the young John Quincy Adams, eldest son of John and Abigail Adams in the Hallmark Hall of Fame drama A Woman for the Ages.
 In 1976, he reprised the role as the middle-aged and elder John Quincy Adams in the acclaimed PBS miniseries The Adams Chronicles.
 He starred in the short-lived series Captain Nice as police chemist Carter Nash.
 He appeared as acid-tongued Dr. Mark Craig in St. Elsewhere from 1982 to 1988, for which he won two Emmy awards.
 Concurrently, he provided the voice of KITT in Knight Rider from 1982 to 1986.
 Daniels said in 1982, "My duties on Knight Rider are very simple.
 I do it in about an hour and a half.
 I've never met the cast.
 I haven't even met the producer."